Program duration: 5 weeks from mid-June – early August 2023 (tentative)

 Study of the U.S. Institutes (SUSI) for Student Leaders is designed to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
 The Institutes will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities.
 The Institutes will include an academic residency component of approximately four weeks and a domestic study tour of approximately one week.
 During the academic residency, participants will also engage in educational and cultural activities outside of the classroom.

 Students will also have the opportunity to meet with community leaders, and representatives of non-profit organizations.
 The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and nonprofit organizations working in the field.
+Should conditions allow, the SUSIs for Student Leaders from Europe will begin with an Opening Forum in Washington, D.C., bringing together participants in all two Institutes for networking, foundational leadership skills development, and exploring relevant topics from multi-regional perspectives.

-In 2020 the following Institutes will be offered:
+In 2023 the following Institutes are offered:

 The Department of State will cover all participant costs, including: program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.